-UNIVERSITY CHORUS.
+University Chorus.
 2 hours a week.
 1 credit per semester.

 A mixed chorus open to all students of the University.
-No auditions re-quired.
-This group will be combined with the University Singers for special performances.
+No auditions required.

-UNIVERSITY SINGERS.
-2 hours a week.
+University Singers.
+3 hours a week.
 1 credit per semester.

 A mixed chorus, membership by appointment through audition.
 Numerous public performances are made throughout the year at various civic organizations, churches, broadcasting stations, and social groups, as well as public concerts.